-Access to our car park is allowed for dropping off in the mornings.
+Access to our car park is only allowed for dropping off in the mornings.
 We are the first school in Hampshire to have a 'Park & Stride' scheme where parents can collect a FREE permit to park in the Festival Hall car park at the beginning and end of the school day.
+Permits are available from the school office, including longer time frames for collection from the infants.

-Our gates are closed in the afternoons, which means that parents will need to make sure their child knows where to meet them at the end of the school day.
+Our car park gates are closed in the afternoon, which means that parents will need to make sure their child knows where to meet them at the end of the school day.
 Parents are very welcome onto our playgrounds at the end of the day to meet their child.